tannerjared/DeepBrainNet/README.md

 ## Docker

-An ARM64 container of DeepBrainNet is avaiable here
+An ARM64 container of DeepBrainNet is available here

 `docker pull jjtanner/deepbrainnet:latest`